 A woman suffering from infertility comes across diverse complications.
-Pelvic pain is one such symptom which can be seen as a cause as well as effect of female infertility.
-When a patient experiences chronic pelvic pain for a prolonged period, she must see a doctor to have the condition evaluated.
+Pelvic pain is one such symptom that can be seen as a cause as well as an effect of female infertility.
+When a patient experiences chronic pelvic pain for a prolonged period, she must see a doctor and have the condition evaluated.
 The causes could be varied, classified into gynecological, urinary, musculoskeletal, gastrointestinal, and psychological complications.
 Many of these complications are treatable if tackled in time.

 Pelvic Inflammatory Disease (PID)

 One of the leading causes of chronic pelvic pain, Pelvic Inflammatory Disease is the infection of the reproductive organs such as the uterus, ovaries, and fallopian tubes.
 The disease is primarily caused by sexually transmitted infections such as gonorrhea and Chlamydia.
 It is often referred to as a silent epidemic because it can

 be asymptomatic till things get worse.
 When the infection takes a severe form, it can cause severe pain, cramping, chills, fever, and uterine bleeding.
 It can lead to pelvic adhesions, which result in female infertility.
 If a woman does get pregnant, she is at high risk of ectopic pregnancy, during which the fetus develops in the fallopian tube rather than the uterus.
 Repeat occurrences of PID are extremely dangerous for women of childbearing age and ignoring the disease can hinder their fertility.